Volunteering at the Education Center

 What can you do?

-- Special Events - Volunteers needed for Mother’s Day Tea and Talks, May 11 from 10:30 to 5:00.
-Volunteers will help with activities and refreshments.
+- Special Events - Volunteers needed for Wondering About Wildlife, December 28th from 9:00 to 4:00.
+Volunteers will help with crafts activities, nature focused activities, and refreshments.

 - Special Projects